ahmedryasser/echo2024/README.md

 # The Echo project
-Taking notes is now history
+Taking notes is now a thing of the past

 ## How to run the project backend
 1- Make sure you have Ollama by installed by downloading the exe file from https://ollama.com/ also you should have python and pip installed.